.

 in such a manner so that people don't see or hear it, can affect their

-thinking, opened the door to silent propaganda
+thinking, opening the door to silent propaganda

 on tel-lie-vision and movies); stimuli